feenkcom/sparta/src/Sparta-Core.package/SpartaAbstractPainter.class/README.md

+# SpartaAbstractPainter
 I am a root class of all draw operation builders.

+## Overview
-Since a draw something on canvas I am named Painter :)
+Since I am responsible for drawing on canvas my name is Painter :)

-Once draw operation is configured it should be performed sending #draw message
+As soon as draw operation is configured it should be performed sending `#draw` message

-Public API and Key Messages
+## Public API and Key Messages

-- draw - to perform a corresponding draw operation
+- `draw` - perform a corresponding draw operation

-Internal Representation and Key Implementation Points.
+## Internal Representation and Key Implementation Points.

-	Painter are supposed backend specific
+Painters are supposed to be backend specific